-3 (v) The pupil is enrolled in an alternative or disciplinary4 education program described in section 25.
+(v) The pupil is enrolled in an alternative or disciplinary 3 4 education program described in section 25.

-5 (i) A pupil enrolled in the Michigan virtual high school, for 6 the pupil's enrollment in the Michigan virtual high school.
+(i) A pupil enrolled in the Michigan virtual high school, for the pupil's enrollment in the Michigan virtual high school.
+6

-7 (j) A pupil who is the child of a person who works at the 8 district or who is the child of a person who worked at the district 9 as of the time the pupil first enrolled in the district but who no 10 longer works at the district due to a workforce reduction.
-As used 11 in this subdivision, "child" includes an adopted child, stepchild, 12 or legal ward.
+7 (j) A pupil who is the child of a person who works at the district or who is the child of a person who worked at the district 8 as of the time the pupil first enrolled in the district but who no 9 longer works at the district due to a workforce reduction.
+As used 10 in this subdivision, "child" includes an adopted child, stepchild, 11 12 or legal ward.

-13 (k) An expelled pupil who has been denied reinstatement by the 14 expelling district and is reinstated by another school board under 15 section 1311 or 1311a of the revised school code, MCL 380.1311 and 16 380.1311a.
+13 (k) An expelled pupil who has been denied reinstatement by the expelling district and is reinstated by another school board under 14 15 section 1311 or 1311a of the revised school code, MCL 380.1311 and 380.1311a.
+16

-17 (l) A pupil enrolled in a district other than the pupil's 18 district of residence in a middle college program if the pupil's 19 district of residence and the enrolling district are both 20 constituent districts of the same intermediate district.
+17 (1) A pupil enrolled in a district other than the pupil's district of residence in a middle college program if the pupil's 18 19 district of residence and the enrolling district are both 20 constituent districts of the same intermediate district.

-(m) A pupil enrolled in a district other than the pupil's district of residence who attends a United States Olympic education center.
+(m) A pupil enrolled in a district other than the pupil's 21 22 district of residence who attends a United States Olympic education 23 center.

-24 (n) A pupil enrolled in a district other than the pupil's 25 district of residence pursuant to section 1148(2) of the revised 26 school code, MCL 380.1148.
+(n) A pupil enrolled in a district other than the pupil's 24 25 district of residence pursuant to section 1148(2) of the revised school code, MCL 380.1148.
+26 district of residence as a result of the pupil's school not making adequate yearly progress under the no child left behind act of 2001, Public Law 107-110.